 The Assembly Language can be called Symbolic Language.
 In this language, different types of symbols will be used to design the program.
 But this assembly code is directly not understandable to the system so we require translators.

-The assembly language contains some human-readable commands such as mov, add, sub, etc. The problems which we were facing in machine-level language are reduced to some extent by using an extended form of machine-level language known as assembly language.
-Since assembly language instructions are written in English words like mov, add, sub.
-So, it is a little easier to write and understand as compared to machine language.
+The assembly language contains some human-readable commands such as mov, add, mul, div, sub, etc. The problems which we were facing in machine-level language are reduced to some extent by using an extended form of machine-level language known as assembly language.
+Since assembly language instructions are written in English words like mov, add, mul, sub, etc. So, it is a little easier to write and understand as compared to machine language.

 As we know that computers can only understand machine-level instructions, so we require a translator that converts the assembly code into machine code.
 The translator used for translating the code is known as an assembler.
 The assembly language code is not portable because the data is stored in computer registers, and the computer has to know the different sets of registers.

 The assembly code is not faster than machine code because the assembly language comes above the machine language in the hierarchy, so it means that assembly language has some abstraction from the hardware while machine language has zero abstraction.